cschreib/sublime-TestManager/README.md

 ## Custom test status colors

 By default, the test list does not use different colors to display passed/failed/skipped tests, it only shows a different symbol.
 Using different colors can make it easier to read, and is recommended.
-Unfortunately this is difficult to do out-of-the-box for TestExplorer; the right colors to use will depend on your favorite color scheme (dark vs light, etc.).
+Unfortunately this is difficult to do out-of-the-box for TestManager; the right colors to use will depend on your favorite color scheme (dark vs light, etc.).

 To set up custom colors, go to "Preferences > Customize Color Scheme", and enter the following.
 Feel free to then edit the chosen colors to your liking.